-CI Australia Pty Limited (ABN 43 003 053 183) (CI Australia) is a wholly owned subsidiary of APP which is a wholly owned subsidiary of Broadspectrum Limited.
-This policy is based on the privacy policies of both APP and Broadspectrum Limited.
+CI Australia Pty Limited (ABN 43 003 053 183) (CI Australia) is a wholly owned subsidiary of APP.
+This policy is based on the privacy policies of APP.

 CI Australia and its related companies (‘CI’, 'we', 'our' or 'us') as collectors and users (i.e. data controllers) of personal information are bound by privacy laws in various jurisdictions.
 This Policy supports our Code of Business Conduct and governance framework.

 This Policy applies to: